libktx/ktx/collections/README.md

 and iterators, limiting garbage collection.
 This collection should be used for storage of objects that are often iterated over, and their efficient removal and insertion during iteration is necessary.
 It can be created with `gdxListOf` method.
 Every `Array` and `Iterable` can be converted to `PooledList` with `toGdxList` utility method.
+It features a `GdxList` type alias for consistency with other collections.

 #### Note